This is a rush transcript from "Hannity & Colmes," January 14, 2008. This copy may not be in its final form and may be updated.

 (BEGIN VIDEO CLIP)

-ROBERT JOHNSON, FOUNDER OF BET: I am, frankly, insulted that the Obama campaign would imply that we are so stupid that we would think Hillary and Bill Clinton, who have been deeply and emotionally involved in black issues, when Barack Obama was doing something in the neighborhood that I won't say what he was doing, but he said it in his book.
+ROBERT JOHNSON, FOUNDER, BLACK ENTERTAINMENT TELEVISION: I am, frankly, insulted that the Obama campaign would imply that we are so stupid that we would think Hillary and Bill Clinton, who have been deeply and emotionally involved in black issues, when Barack Obama was doing something in the neighborhood that I won't say what he was doing, but he said it in his book!

 (END VIDEO CLIP)

-Just last week, the former president referred to the Obama campaign as a, quote, fairy tail.
+Just last week, the former president referred to the Obama campaign as a "fairy tale."
 Clinton then had to clarify his own remarks, and here's what he said on the Reverend Al Sharpton's radio show.